Iho Eleru: Analysis

 In 2014 Peter J. Waddell of Massey University argued that Iho Eleru man descended from a lineage 200–400 kya and whose extinction may have been caused by humans.
 Waddell also said: "Such a long apparently distinct lineage that terminated in West Africa perhaps 12 kya, with no obvious sign of living descendants, suggests that the Iho Eleru lineage quite probably represents a distinct species of near modern human.
-As such, the species name Homo iwoelerueensis suggests itself".
-However, the University of Washington's Fred L. Bookstein cautions against naming Iwo Eleru fossil as a new species until more confirmatory evidence is discovered.
+As such, the species name Homo iwoelerueensis suggests itself."
+However, the University of Washington's Fred L. Bookstein cautions against naming the fossil as a new species until more confirmatory evidence is discovered.

+Stone tools

+Roughly half of a million stone tools have been discovered at Iho Eleru.